Dual Enrollment Program

 - Warwick High School

-If your high school isn’t on the list or you’re homeschooled you can still apply by contacting firstname.lastname@example.org.
+If your high school isn’t on the list, you can still apply by contacting firstname.lastname@example.org.

 3. Ask your Guidance Counselor to fill out the “Counselor” section of the Request Form and send it to email@example.com with your official transcripts.

-4. PCA&D’s Dual Enrollment Counselor will be in touch to schedule a Portfolio Interview.
-Be ready to present and discuss five pieces of artwork that you feel best showcase the skills you’ll be using in the classes you want to take at PCA&D.
+4. PCA&D’s Dual Enrollment Counselor will be in touch to schedule a Brief Interview.
+If you’re planning to take a studio class, be ready to present and discuss 5 pieces of artwork that you feel best showcase the skills you’ll be using in the classes you want to take at PCA&D.

 5. When you’re accepted, the Admissions Counselor will work with you to register for classes.